-Accounts payable and receivable are both accounts that are found on the balance sheet.
+When looking at accounts payable vs receivable, both are accounts that are found on the balance sheet.

 In short, accounts payable are debts your business is due to pay within a specific period of time (usually a year).